 A daily sentence

 Yep, that’s it—one sentence a day.
 It might be a brief description of your emotional state or a childhood memory that keeps nudging its way into your consciousness.
 This prompt is helpful if you want to journal regularly but struggle to find the time.
-According to James Clear, author of “Atomic Habits,” keeping the workload light can help establish journaling as something you do day in, day out without much effort.
-Once you ingrain journaling as a habit, you might find it’s easy to write more than your one requisite sentence.
+If you’re looking to build journaling into a habit, you might find that a daily sentence is a relatively easy way to make it happen.

-Pro tip: You can record your daily sentence as a voice memo.
+Power tip: You can record your daily sentence as a voice memo.
 This lets you journal even when writing isn’t an option.
 Get an idea while walking the dog or making dinner?
-Record it in Evernote, and it saves to your journal automatically.
+Record it in Evernote and it saves to your journal automatically.

 Morning pages are a way to purge this negativity before your defenses have a chance to kick in.
 With these negative thoughts out of the way (or at least off to the side), you might discover a new state of mind that serves you better.

-Three pages sounds like a lot, but this writing is strictly a stream of consciousness.
+This writing is strictly a stream of consciousness.
 Switch topics.
 Repeat yourself.
 Commit atrocious spelling errors.
 The grammar police aren’t allowed to comment.
-If it still feels daunting to meet a page count, a time limit can be just as effective.
+Simply set a morning goal for yourself to write a certain amount.
+Try starting with one or two pages and build your way up to three or more!
+If it feels daunting to meet a page count, a time limit can be just as effective.
 Try setting a timer for five minutes and write as much as you can before the buzzer.

 If mornings are out of the question or you want something more structured, try doing some self-reflection in the evening with a daily recharge.
 This involves writing about specific events that occurred throughout your day.
 You might address your achievements, challenges, relationships, or any self-discoveries that occur to you as you write.